 Drill a series of 1/8" holes through both the fuselage rear flange and the sternpost moulding and cleco the two parts together.
-Use at least 6 clecos in the lower moulding to make sure that the sternpost remains secure once the top moulding has been removed.
+Use at least 6 clecos in the lower moulding.
+Making sure that the sternpost remains secure remove the top half of the fuselage.